• Co-Ministers’ Colloquy – Jan. 14th

 And she reminds us that the midwife says- first we breathe and then we push.
 Right now, as we feel our feelings and start organizing and strategizing for what’s to come, we are breathing, getting clarity.
 And soon, it will be time to push-to cast out hatred and acts of harm, to protect those we love and those we do not yet know who will be targets.
 We are in this together-even though we will experience it differently.
 But no matter what comes, if we face it in community, we can be more effective.

-Today, consider checking on the resources and resilience hub in a message below.
+Today, consider checking on the resources and resilience hub here.
 Have conversations with your kin and friends about who and what you value and what you will help to protect.
 Come to worship and be filled by being together, by singing together, by listening together, by praying and/or meditating together.
 We hope to see you on Sunday for one of the long-time traditions at UUSS of bread communion-May all be nourished, may all be fed.

 When we wrote last week, it was still Election Day.
 A lot has happened since then.